eigerco/polka-storage/docs/src/storagext-cli/storage-provider.md

 # The `storage-provider` command

-Under the `storage-provider` subcommand you will find the [Storage Provider](../pallets/storage-provider.md) related extrinsics, in this chapter, we cover the provided commands and how to use them.
+Under the `storage-provider` subcommand, you will find the [Storage Provider](../pallets/storage-provider.md)-related extrinsics.
+This chapter covers the provided commands and how to use them.

 <div class="warning">
-If you haven't done so before, you should read the <a href="./index.md"><code>storagext-cli</code> getting started</a> page, which covers the basic flags necessary to operate the CLI.
+If you haven't done so, you should read the <a href="./index.md"><code>storagext-cli</code> getting started</a> page, which covers the basic flags necessary to operate the CLI.
 </div>